MetricSearch/simcoder-pytorch/README.md

     This notebook also contains:
         a. the results from all the 'good' runs of this notebook.
         b. the index,query,category and category string	of the queries used.

+The makefile has the following capabilities:

+    1. To create the venv call `make venv`

+    2. To populate the environment call `make environment`

+    3. To a docker image call `make docker_image`

+    4. To run the experiment call `make experiment`